sharonwakade/FLIPKART_MERN-FlipkartClone-project/README.md

 # FLIPKART_MERN-FlipkartClone-project
-This is a Flipkart Clone using React js , Node js and MongoDB database.
+This is a Flipkart Clone using React js , Node js and MongoDB database